swiftlang/swift-evolution/visions/abi-stability.md

 platforms we care about, Windows does not use DWARF for exception unwinding, but instead relies on knowledge of the standard function prologue and epilogue.
 This creates problems for tail call optimization, which is also needed for Swift Concurrency.
-While we have *a* solution in place, we need to be convinced that it's the *right* solution before declaring ABI stability on Windows.

 Also unlike other systems, SEH unwinding can be triggered by *asynchronous* exceptions, which can occur during the prologue or epilogue, which means we can't simply declare that e.g. async functions don't need to follow the standard ABI here (since we aren't in charge of when these might happen).

 Windows DLLs also have some interesting design features that need to be borne in mind here.
 In particular, symbols exported from DLLs can